Why is cycling the way forward?

-It’s also a good idea to let your employer know that you’ll be cycling to work in advance.
-This way they can plan for added social distancing measures for people cycling to work.
+You should also let your employer know that you’ll be cycling to work in advance.
+This allows them to plan for added social distancing measures for people cycling to work.

 Use the cycling infrastructure

-It’s worth doing some research on the route you plan to start riding to work on.
-The cycling infrastructure around cities might have changed or improved to accommodate more cyclists.
+And with more people riding to work after the lockdown, the cycling infrastructure around cities might have changed or improved to accommodate more cyclists.
 In Leicester, pop up cycleways have already been put in place to aid key workers who cycle to and from Leicester Royal Infirmary.
 This is likely to be a trend across the country, with small sections of segregated cycle lanes popping up every day, in the nations effort to keep people moving.

 Carry your own tools